Octops/agones-discover-openmatch/README.md

 - https://agones.dev/site/
 - https://open-match.dev/site/

-## Why this project has been built

-- Personal Challenge
-- Learning
-- Curiosity
-- Technical Stretching
-- Collaboration and Knowledge Share

 ## Requirements
 If you want to see the project in action, please make sure you have the requirements set.
 Basically you need a Kubernetes running Agones 1.9.0 and Open Match 1.0.0.